KevLeng/ConfigurationAPI-HandsOn/dashboardapi/README.md

 Find: APPLICATION-B015199D5B489C02

-Replace: with your application id of “easyTravel Production”
+Replace: with your application id of “easyTravel Production (by API)”

 **Basic Browser Test**

-Find: SYNTHETIC_TEST-7C8DA81C3D924F91
+Find: SYNTHETIC_TEST-31F31B15F5D64207

 Replace: with your synthetic id of your “easyTravel Homepage Browser Check”

 **Multi Step Browser Test**

-Find: SYNTHETIC_TEST-7B366FE3C49E44B0
+Find: SYNTHETIC_TEST-37766FC7A6ED49FA

 Replace: with your synthetic id of your “easyTravel Multi Step Browser Check”